TylerYep/ai-toolkit/README.md

 # Current Workflow
-1. Edit `init_proj.py` to your desired configuration.
-2. Run `python init_proj.py <project_type>`, which creates your files in the `output/` directory.
-3. Go into the output directory e.g. `cd output/`
-4. Depending on your dataset, you may need to paste in your `data/` folder and edit `dataset.py`.
+1. Add data to your `data/` folder and edit the corresponding DataasetLoader in `datasets/`.
+2. Add your config and model to `configs/` and `models/`.
-5. Run `train.py`, which saves model checkpoints, output predictions, and tensorboards in the same folder.
+3. Run `train.py`, which saves model checkpoints, output predictions, and tensorboards in the same folder.
-6. Start tensorboard using the `checkpoints/` folder with `tensorboard --logdir=checkpoints/`
+4. Start tensorboard using the `checkpoints/` folder with `tensorboard --logdir=checkpoints/`
-7. Start and stop training using `python train.py --checkpoint=<checkpoint name>`.
+5. Start and stop training using `python train.py --checkpoint=<checkpoint name>`.
 The code should automatically resume training at the previous epoch and continue logging to the previous tensorboard.
-8. Run `python test.py --checkpoint=<checkpoint name>` to get final predictions.
+6. Run `python test.py --checkpoint=<checkpoint name>` to get final predictions.
+7. Edit `init_proj.py` to your desired configuration.
+8. Run `python init_proj.py <project_type>`, which creates your files in the `output/` directory.

 # Directory Structure
+- checkpoints/                  (Only created once you run train.py)
+- data/
 - configs/
 - src/
-    - checkpoints/                  (Only created once you run train.py)
-    - data/
+    - datasets/
     - losses/
     - metrics/
-    - models/                       (or models.py, if you want all your models in one place)
+    - models/
         - layers/
         - ...
     - visualizations/
     - args.py                       (Modify default hyperparameters manually)
-    - dataset.py                    (Stub)
     - metric_tracker.py
-    - preprocess.py                 (Stub)
     - test.py
     - train.py
     - util.py